 Tell your doctor if you are pregnant or plan to become pregnant.
 Lyrica is not recommended for use during pregnancy.
 However, if you have epilepsy, it is very important to control your fits while you are pregnant.
 If it is necessary for you to take Lyrica, your doctor can help you decide whether or not to take it during pregnancy.

 Tell your doctor if you are breast-feeding or plan to breast-feed.
 The active ingredient in Lyrica passes into breast milk and its safety in infants is unknown.
 It is recommended that you do not breast-feed while taking Lyrica.

-If you have not told your doctor about any of the above, tell him/her before you start taking Lyrica.
+If you have not told your doctor about any of the above, tell them before you start taking Lyrica.

 Tell your doctor or pharmacist if you are taking any other medicines, including: